coreybrown89/wp-theme-boilerplate-gulp/README.md

 # Getting started

-I was tired of installing underscore_s and modifying it heck out of it, so this I created a quick boilerplate theme with things set up the way I like it.
+I was tired of installing underscore_s and modifying it heck out of it, so I created a quick boilerplate theme with things set up the way I like it.
 If you dig it, fork away and customize it to your heart's content.

 ***I am using gulp to do the following:***
 - Complile Sass